Graph Neural Network-based End-to-End Learning for Multi-User MIMO Systems

 \section{Conclusion}

-In conclusion, we proposed an E2E learning approach for MU-MIMO that jointly optimises a DNN-based modulator and GEPNet.
-Simulation results showed that the proposed E2E outperforms GEPNet in different MUI environments and even surpasses ML performance under low MUI conditions.
-The outperformance comes at no extra computational complexity.
+We proposed a GNN-based E2E learning approach for MU-MIMO that jointly optimizes a GNN-based modulator and a GNN-based detector.
+Simulation results showed that the SER performance of the proposed E2E outperforms GEPNet in different MUI environments and even surpasses ML under low MUI conditions, while maintaining a comparable complexity to GEPNet.

 { \begin{footnotesize} \end{footnotesize}}